For some investors, natural gas investment remains an exciting frontier. Read on for an in-depth look at why natural gas investing can be compelling.

 Lastly, investors can opt to invest in gas companies involved in the natural gas market.
 As with ETFs, many companies that are exploring for or producing natural gas are also focused on oil.
 It is difficult to find companies that are aimed purely at natural gas.

-That said, CommodityHQ has identified some large companies that focus primarily on natural gas: Talos Energy (NYSE:TALO) and SandRidge Energy (NYSE:SD).
+That said, some large companies that heavily involved in natural gas include Suncor Energy (NYSE:SU, TSX:SU) and Devon Energy (NYSE:DVN).
 If you are interested in other stocks, you can check out our list of the top oil and gas stocks on the TSX and TSXV here.

 Don’t forget to follow us @INN_Resource for real-time news updates!